standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 #### Signature scheme

-As mentioned above, it's important to sign both the body of the webhook, and the associated metadata.
-To achieve this, the metadata and the body are concatenated (delimited by full-stops) and then signed.
+As mentioned above, it's important to sign both the body of the webhook and the associated metadata.
+To achieve this, the message's: ID, timestamp and body are concatenated (delimited by full-stops) and then signed.

-The content to be signed is therefore: `{msg_id}.{timestamp}.{payload}`.
+The content to be signed is therefore: `msg_id.timestamp.payload`.

 For example: